Approved Logo

 Other tools: Gold-to-Silver Ratio Fear and Greed Index

-• Performance evaluation: It’s important to see that gold does not simply move in a single direction.
+2. Performance evaluation: It’s important to see that gold does not simply move in a single direction.
 The longer view allows you to understand the rises and falls more accurately.
-Even within the bull market for gold that has occurred since 2023, there has been some choppiness in the price – including the $200 decrease that occurred in 14 days in 2024.
+Even within the bull market for gold that has occurred since 2023, there has been some choppiness in the price – most notably, the gold price declined almost $500 in a single day on January 30, 2026, only days after breaking the all-time record.